4 Ways Your Lifestyle is Causing Money Problems (and How to Solve Them)

-There are not many people on planet Earth that like to admit they are financially struggling with money problems.
+Most people don’t like to admit they are struggling with money problems.

 Call it pride or whatever you would like, people hate to concede they are bad stewards of their money.
 Worse yet, even fewer seek help until it is too late.
 All because money shame is a real thing.

 Now, if any of you have been there, you know the feeling.
 It’s that awful pit in your stomach type feeling you get when you know you just made a bad financial decision, but you are stuck with the consequences.

 For a minute, assume that you are entirely to blame for your own financial problems.
 Are there spots you could improve?
 Most likely there are.

 Sometimes the needed changes are obvious.
 Other times, poor financial choices are part of one’s personality.

 Consider the four leaky lifestyle choices (that you can control), how they impact your spending decisions, and how you can score easy wins when it comes to common causes of your money problems.